tatemunnich/search/README.md

-# search
+# BetterYou Wellness App Lookup
-A small web application created for BetterYou for users to see if they get credit for using certain apps.
+A [simple web application](https://tatemunnich.github.io/search/) created with React and Redux for [BetterYou](https://betteryou.ai) users.
+BetterYou is a digital coach that allows individuals to maximize their time and stay focused on goals that matter.
+This application allows users to look up individual mobile phone applications to see if they are making progress to the wellness goals they set.